adambard/learnxinyminutes-docs/haskell.html.markdown

 -- The type `IO` is an example of a "monad".
 The way Haskell uses a monad to -- do IO allows it to be a purely functional language.
 Any function that -- interacts with the outside world (i.e. does IO) gets marked as `IO` in its -- type signature.
-This lets us reason about what functions are "pure" (don't -- interact with the outside world or modify state) and what functions aren't.
+This lets us reason about which functions are "pure" (don't -- interact with the outside world or modify state) and which functions aren't.

 -- This is a powerful feature, because it's easy to run pure functions -- concurrently; so, concurrency in Haskell is very easy.